texfaq/texfaq.github.io/FAQ-buffovl.md

-If the problem is a ridiculous preview section, try using [`ghostscript`](https://www.ghostscript.com/) to reprocess the file, outputting a ''plain
+If the problem is a ridiculous preview section, try using [`ghostscript`](https://www.ghostscript.com/) to reprocess the file, outputting a ''plain `eps`'' file.
+(`Ghostscript`s distribution
-`eps` file.  (`Ghostscript`s distribution includes a script `ps2epsi` which will regenerate the preview if necessary.)
+includes a script `ps2epsi` which will regenerate the preview if necessary.)
 Users of the shareware program [`gsview`](http://www.ghostgum.com.au/)